nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 able to perform a full, arbitrary transform of a trace that is under a fixed number of packets in length.

-The Tamaraw defense as-specified is unappealing for practical implementation because it requires the Tor network to [delay traffic](#12-layering-model-and-deployment-constraints) and only send it at constant rates in each direction, with additional packets at the end (this is how it achieves one such optimal transform in an easily provable way).

-However, it could be feasible as an optional defense, if it is implemented as both an application layer component, as well as a circuit padding framework component.
+The key insight to understand Tamaraw's optimality is that it achieves one such optimal transform by delaying traffic below a circuit's throughput.
+By doing this, it creates a queue that is rarely empty, allowing it to produce such provably optimal transforms with minimal overhead.
+As [Section 1.2](#12-layering-model-and-deployment-constraints) explains, this queue cannot be maintained on the live Tor network without risk of out-of-memory conditions at relays.

+However, if the queue is not maintained in the Tor network, but instead by the application layer, it could be deployed by websites that opt in to using it.

-The application layer component would do *optional* constant rate shaping, negotiated between a web browser and a website.
+In this case, the application layer component would do *optional* constant rate shaping, negotiated between a web browser and a website.
 The Circuit Padding Framework can then easily fill in any missing gaps of cover traffic packets, and also ensure that only a fixed length number of packets are sent in total.

-Such a defense may be a useful benchmark for comparison to the general case overhead/machine optimization problem.
-If you end up pursuing this, please let us know.
+However, for such a defense to be safe, additional care must be taken to ensure that the resulting traffic pattern still has a large anonymity/confusion set with other traces on the live network.

+Accomplishing this is an unsolved problem.

 ### 5.4.
 Other Padding Machines